python/devguide/gitbootcamp.rst

 To switch to a different branch::

+   git switch <another-branch-name>
+   # or using old command
    git checkout <another-branch-name>

 Other releases are just branches in the repository.
 For example, to work